Griglad/soap-museums-app/README.md

 3.create a database named places.

-4.perform some monument inputs from schema.sql manually.
+4.perform some monument inputs from data.sql manually.

 5.In application.properties file use your own username and password.